TopTemp: Parsing Precipitate Structure from Temper Topology: Technical Approach and Experimental Design

 Conversations with material science SMEs revealed that SEM images of AA7075 samples produced using ShAPE manufacturing have multiple significant features such as grain boundary density, precipitate density and morphology as well as void size and distribution.
 Of these, precipitate morphology and topology are known to be the most affected as a result of the tempering process.
 In total there are approximately 30 AA7075 tubes manufactured using ShAPE that were considered in this study.
 These samples came from different combinations of process parameters prior to being tempered.
 Each experimental sample is subdivided and certain subsections are tempered to T5 or T6 conditions.
 SEM images were taken for each of the AA7075 tubes that can give rise to numerous smaller, cropped SEM images.

 The cropped grayscale SEM images, chosen to be size $128\times128$, can be considered as bounded, 2-dimensional functions and therefore can be summarized by their sublevelset topology as described in Section \ref{subsec:PH}.
 Based on the characteristics used by SMEs we focus on the 1-dimensional homology of the grayscale images.
 Example image crops for each temper condition are shown in the leftmost plots of Figure \ref{fig:SEM_PD_summary}.
-In addition, Figure \ref{fig:SEM_PD_summary} showcases the lower star filtation\footnote{We use Ripser \cite{tralie2018ripser} implementation of LSF with Gaussian distribution and weighting function depending on vertical persistence coordinate. } and resulting persistence diagrams for each example.
+In addition, Figure \ref{fig:SEM_PD_summary} showcases the lower star filtation\footnote{We use Ripser's \cite{tralie2018ripser} implementation of LSF and for persistence images we use Gaussian distributions and weighting functions depending on vertical persistence coordinates. } and resulting persistence diagrams for each example.
 For each example of the LSF at a given threshold, the green pixels are those which form the simplicial complex at the indicated threshold.
 A finer scale of filtration thresholds are provided in Appendix \ref{app:thresholding}.